Jury deliberated for 40 minutes before acquitting pastor in molestation case

 “Despite putting the pastor as [suspect] number five right in front of her, she never picks him out,” McMillin said.
 “They ask her 19 direct times.”

 Defense attorneys questioned the credibility of the next four accusers.
-Each of the two pairs of sisters told “almost identical stories,” as if they had been coached, McMillin said.
+The sisters in each pair of siblings told “almost identical stories,” as if they had been coached, McMillin said.

-Details in the final accuser’s story appeared to be manipulated to fit the prosecution’s narrative, he said, and initially did not involve spending time in Evans’ office at Rushville Baptist Temple, where the alleged molestation occurred.
+Details in the final accuser’s story did not appear to fit the prosecution’s narrative, he said, and did not initially involve spending time in Evans’ office at Rushville Baptist Temple, where the alleged molestation occurred.

 Rather than seeking the truth, investigators interpreted new evidence as confirmation of their belief that Evans was guilty, the defense alleged.